All I know about the BOSS DF-2

 The circuit change, and the mythical “louder” DF-2

 In the same year as the name change (1985), the DF-2 had a small circuit change clearly marked on the schematic as happening at serial number 513600.
-That’s about February.
-There are a few pre circuit change “Super Feedbacker & Distortion” DF-2s (I had one to help develop the hum along) but most of them are “Super Distortion & Feedbacker” pedals.
+That’s roughly February of 85.
+There are a small number of pre-circuit change “Super Feedbacker & Distortion” DF-2s but most of them are “Super Distortion & Feedbacker” pedals.
+That being said, I somehow had the DF-2 serial number 513600 exactly land on my desk for some mods - and it had the pre circuit change values in it.
+Go figure.
+If anyone has 513601, let me know.

 These pre circuit change pedals are often regarded as louder and better - but in reality it’s a tiny change.
 The volume pot changed from 10k to 20k (no difference to output volume) and there was a small series resistor between the tone stack and the volume control which changed from 4.7k to 10k.
 Most of the time it’s barely noticable, as both circuits are still quieter than most guitar’s standard outputs.
 If you play a really low output single coil guitar it might be enough to tide you over, but anything more than that and you’re stuck with the same problem.